-Here are 3 very effective ways to get level 50 if you want to speed things up/cheat a little bit:
+Here are some ways to get level 50 if you want to speed things up/cheat a little bit:

 Go Power Levelling in the Eridian Promontory by having someone with a Max level character invite you to their game and Fast Travelling there (unless they're already at the Promontory that is).
-Once you arrive sit back and let the other person do all the hard work as any XP they earn, you will to - only possible in Splitscreen or LAN mode.
+Now sit back and let the other person do all the hard work as any XP they earn, you will to - only possible in Splitscreen or LAN mode.

 Make sure you have the Secret Armoury of General Knoxx DLC installed then get invited to a game where someone is farming Crawmerax.
 Crawmerax and his minions are worth a lot of XP and you can level up extremely quickly if things go to plan - only possible in Splitscreen or LAN mode.